+- c.
+Press F10 to exit.

-- 4. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall or it is not a member of the dba group, then enter the following command:
+- 5. If the oracle user exists, but its primary group is not oinstall or it is not a member of the dba group, then use the following procedure to modify the oracle user:

+- a.
+Enter the following command: